-Under the Reference Library tab, summary information is also provided on Darcy's Law, Calculation of Ground-water Velocity, Calculation of Distance Traveled, and a Glossary of terms in the Reference Library.
+Under the References tab, summary information is provided on Darcy's law, Calculation of Ground-water Velocity, Calculation of Distance Traveled, Capture Zones, and Trichloroethylene.
+The student from the navigation bar can access a Glossary of terms used in the software.

-The Rules are designed to provide some real-world constraints on the exploration for the contaminants in the aquifer.
+The rules of the simulation: The rules govern actions taken by the student and are designed to provide some real-world constraints on the exploration for and remediation of the contaminants in the aquifer.
 The consultant is provided with funds to conduct the exploration phase in small \$15,000 allotments.
-Well installation and the chemical analysis of water samples cost money and time.
-The allotment provided by the pipeline owner is small enough that the consultant must negotiate for more money every time three wells are installed and water samples are analyzed for TCE.
+Well installation and the chemical analysis of water samples cost money and time (\$4,000 per well, \$1,000 per chemical analysis, and one week of time to do both).
+The allotment provided by the pipeline owner is small enough that the consultant must negotiate for more money every time three wells are installed and water samples are analyzed for TCE under most conditions.
 Each negotiation takes two weeks to complete, during which the contaminants are slowly migrating through the aquifer and toward the river.
-Thus, from the student's point of view, minimizing the number of negotiation sessions is the best strategy to follow in this phase of the tutor.
+Thus, from the student's point of view, minimizing the number of negotiation sessions is the best strategy to follow in this part of the simulation.
+The rules are provided as part of the narrative contained in the HTML-linked pages.